 Vatican City, also called the Holy See, is a tiny sovereign independent state.
 Vatican City is only .44 sq. km. and has a population of less than 1000.
-Vatican City gained independence from Italy on 11 February 1929.
-In 2013, over 5 million people visited Vatican City.
+Vatican City gained independence from Italy on February 11, 1929.
+Over five million people visit Vatican City each year.

 Peter's Basilica, is in Vatican City.

 Vatican City Location

 Vatican City is surrounded by Rome.
 Visitors enter Vatican City through St. Peter's Square.
 The best way to walk to Vatican City from historic Rome is over the Ponte St. Angelo bridge.
 Across the bridge, one arrives at Castel St. Angelo, just outside Vatican City.
 Castel St. Angelo has a connecting passage to the Vatican once used by fleeing popes.

 Where to Stay Near Vatican City